julien6387/supvisors/docs/introduction.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 All the dependencies have to be installed prior to |Supvisors|.
-Refer to the documentation of the dependencies.
+Refer to the documentation of these dependencies.

 Finally, get the latest release from `Supvisors releases <https://github.com/julien6387/supvisors/releases>`_,
 unzip the archive and enter the directory :command:`supvisors-{version}`.